 ROCF III commenced offering up to \$50 million of bonds pursuant to an offering statement qualified with the SEC on September 18, 2019.
 The initial closing in ROCF III's offering occurred on September 27, 2019.
 The final closing in ROCF III's offering occurred on December 23, 2019, with all \$50 million of bonds being sold.
-ROCF III sold bonds in two series, one maturing on December 31, 2022 ("ROCF III Series A") and the second maturing on June 30, 2026 ("ROCF III Series B").
-As with ROCF II, each ROCF III Series A Bond will renew automatically for another two year term and each ROCF III Series B Bond will renew automatically for another five year term, at their respective maturities indefinitely, unless otherwise elected by the bondholder or ROCF III.
+ROCF III sold bonds in two series, one maturing on December 31, 2022 ("ROCF III Series A") and the second maturing on December 31, 2025 ("ROCF III Series B").
+As with ROCF II, each ROCF III A Bond will renew automatically for another two-year term and each ROCF III Series B Bond will renew automatically for another five-year term, at their respective maturities indefinitely, unless otherwise elected by the bondholder or ROCF III.
 As such, ROCF III also has an indefinite life with no global liquidity event expected.
-Each successive maturity date should viewed as a periodic liquidity event and the first such event has not yet been reached.
+Each successive maturity date should be viewed as a periodic liquidity event and the first such event has not yet been reached.

-As of December 31, 2019, ROCF III issued approximately \$4.4 million and \$45.6 million of ROCF III Series A and ROCF III Series B, respectively.
+As of June 30, 2022, ROCF III issued approximately \$4.4 million and \$45.6 million of ROCF III Series A and ROCF III Series B, respectively.
 ROCF III had incurred approximately \$4.5 million of debt issuance costs from the offering, of which \$86,000 and \$2,965,000 were incurred as commissions for ROCF III Series A and ROCF III Series B issuances, respectively.

 ROCF III is managed by the Manager, an affiliate of our Sponsor, and pays an annual management fee to the Manager which is based on an annual rate of 1.75% of gross principal outstanding of all bonds.
-Through December 31, 2019, approximately \$138,000 of management fees had been earned by the Manager.
+Through June 30, 2022, \$2,325,097 of management fees had been earned by the Manager.

 ROCF III pays an acquisition fee to the Manager which is calculated as 0.50% of the gross mortgage loans receivable, inclusive of any closing costs.
-As of December 31, 2019, approximately \$123,000 of acquisition fees had been earned by the Manager.
+Through June 30, 2022, \$221,631 of acquisition fees had been earned by the Manager.

 ROCF III pays organization fees to the Manager which are calculated as 2.00% of the gross proceeds of the sale of all bonds.
-As of December 31, 2019, approximately \$1,000,000 of organization fees had been earned by the Manager.
+Through June 30, 2022, \$1,000,000 of organization fees had been earned by the Manager.

-As of December 31, 2019, net proceeds to ROCF III after debt issuance costs, organization and offering costs, acquisition fees, and management fees were approximately \$44.2 million.
+As of June 30, 2022, net proceeds to ROCF III after debt issuance costs, organization and offering costs, acquisition fees, and management fees were approximately \$41.9 million.

-ROCF III held approximately \$24.64 million of mortgage loans receivable as of December 31, 2019.
-This consisted of six mortgage loans where the interest rate averaged 11% and where the maturities ranged from November 18, 2020 to December 30, 2020, based on twelve-month terms with two optional six-month extensions.
+ROCF III held approximately \$23.52 million of gross mortgage loans receivable as of June 30, 2022.
+This consisted of five mortgage loans where the weighted average interest rate was 16.64% and where the maturities ranged from

+March 18, 2021 to April 20, 2022, based on twelve-month terms with two borrower options to extend an additional six months.

-ROCF III has made all interest payments on its outstanding Bonds timely to the paying agent in accordance with the terms of ROCF III's indenture and outstanding Bonds.
+ROCF III has made all interest payments on its outstanding bonds timely to the paying agent in accordance with the terms of ROCF III's indenture and outstanding bonds.